meinac/fast_activesupport/README.md

 # Fast Activesupport

 > This project is built for FUN and not tested in production environment yet.
-It's been almost 7 years since I stopped writing C therefore these implementations may not be best ones in terms of performance and code quality.
-Also the behvaiours of the implementations may vary even especially for the error cases like passing the wrong type of argument.
+It's been almost 7 years since I stopped writing C therefore these implementations may not be the best ones in terms of performance and code quality.
+Also the behvaiours of the implementations may vary especially for the error cases like passing the wrong type of argument.

 ActiveSupport implemented in C from scratch for speeding it up.